Does the Victorian era fascinate you?

 - Coltsville National Historical Park

-- Greater Hartford Festival of Jazz at Bushnell Park
+- Greater Hartford Festival of Jazz at Bushnell Park, one of the best summer festivals in CT

 - Museum of Connecticut History